ameenrj/email-sender/README.md

 limitation of a free account with Mailgun when you don't provide credit card details is the limitation to send emails only to authorised email addresses only - those who agree to receive emails)

+By default, the application is configured to use Mailgun as the primary email provider, and then Sendgrid as the failover.
+You can change this setting by changing the "gateway.preferredMailProvider" property in the application.yml

 ## Concerns

 - Creation of SendGridRequestBody object seems expensive and long. *TODO*: Research for better implementation